johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 1. Formulated to cross boundaries of orality and literacy

 	-	Focused on practical discipleship—not theoretical ideas
-	-	Studies devised for use amongst cohort groups
+	-	Devised for use amongst cohort groups
 	-	Incorporating reflective learning, group discussion and scripture memorisation
 	-	Containing numerous graphical and metaphorical illustrations.

 -	Intended to be translatable into mother-tongue languages

 	-	Thematic, modular structure of studies and topics
-	-	Avoidence of academic, philosophical language
+	-	Avoids of academic, philosophical language
 	-	Encourages contextual adaption.

 -	Published according to a missional philosophy